Skip to main content

 2. Intends to deprive the owner of the item, which is typically a store, of possession of that item; and

-3. Fails to pay for the item.
+3. Fails to pay for the item

-In embezzlement, a person in a position of authority or trust steals or misappropriates assets over which they are responsible.
-Examples of people in positions of authority could include executives at a financial or banking institution or perhaps even officials in positions of power in government.
-Anyone in a position of authority, for purposes of defining the elements of embezzlement, is often also defined as being in a position of trust, as well.
+When embezzlement occurs, a person is in a position of authority or trust.
+Then, that person steals or misappropriates the assets in their care.
+Examples of people in positions of authority could include executives at a financial or banking institution or officials in positions of power in government.
+Anyone in a position of authority—for purposes of defining the elements of embezzlement—is often also defined as being in a position of trust.
+That person must take property or money in the following way:

 Types and Degrees of Theft